marq24/ha-evcc/README.md

 ## Disclaimer

-Please be aware, that we are developing this integration to best of our knowledge and belief, but cant give a guarantee.
+Please be aware that we are developing this integration to the best of our knowledge and belief, but can't give a guarantee.
 Therefore, use this integration **at your own risk**.

 ## Requirements

 - A running & configured evcc instance in your network
+- A Home Assistant instance that can reach your evcc instance

 ## Main features